landlab/landlab/docs/source/user_guide/components.rst

 Landlab offers an ever-growing library of components that aim to describe individual or closely associated suites of surface processes.
-Components are designed to be “plug-and-play” and to interact with each other with the minimum of technical difficulties.
+Components are designed to be "plug-and-play" and to interact with each other with the minimum of technical difficulties.
 Each component makes use of Landlab grid fields to enable the sharing of data between the components, and we aim to have a relatively standardized way of interacting with and using each different one.